 Sydney's existing light rail service from Central to Wentworth Park (opened 1997, then extended in 2000 to Lilyfield and in 2014 extended again to Dulwich Hill) is suffering from overcrowding.
 The number of trams has not kept up with the lengthening track and nor has the capacity kept up with the growing demand.
 For much of the day there are only four or five trams per hour each way.
 While that might be acceptable for the Dulwich Hill end, there is often heavy passenger traffic between Star City and Central.
 This results in unpleasant conditions for standing passengers crammed into the aisles.
 Some extra services were added in January 2016 and a few more in August 2017 but the problem persists.

-The vehicles used in Sydney could have been specified with more doors however this would have reduced the available seating.
-But it would have allowed faster loading and unloading especially when services are heavily loaded.
+The vehicles used in Sydney could have been specified with more doors but this would have reduced the available seating.
+However it would have allowed faster loading and unloading especially when services are heavily loaded.

 The obvious solution is to increase the number of trams.
 Two more have been ordered but are still many months away.
 Certainly service frequencies should be raised between Central and Star City.
 There is less need for more frequent services beyond Wentworth Park.
 The authorities should consider running a suitable mix of services, all starting from Central.
 There will be conflicts at George St with the CBD & South-East light rail when it opens, but that should be manageable for the first ten years of CSELR when services are set at 15 trams/hour.